rikulo/rikulo-docs/stream/Request_and_Response/Request_Handling.md

 ##Request Routing

-The map a request handler to a URI, you can specify a URI mapping when instantiating [StreamServer](api:stream).
+To map a request handler to a URI, you can specify a URI mapping when instantiating [StreamServer](api:stream).
 For example,

     void main() {
       new StreamServer(uriMapping: {